 In 1978, recognizing that the adoption pace was slow, legislators extended the ratification period to 1982.
 But the amendment only had the support of 35 states.
 The amendment wasn’t dead, though.

 In 2017, Nevada ratified the ERA.
 In May 2018, Illinois followed.
-Now, some advocates are pinning their hopes on Virginia to become the final state to ratify the amendment.
-But it’s unclear what might happen if a 38th state ratifies the ERA.
+In 2020, Virginia became the final state to ratify the amendment.
+But it’s unclear what happens next.
 Since it expired decades ago, someone in Congress could give it a fresh start as a new bill, but it would then have to pass the House and the Senate and be re-ratified by all 38 states.
 If the additional states that ratified since 1982 are to be recognized, Congress would have to pass legislation that re-extends the deadline.